-There are no public health and safety issues associated with the use of the product Premix X-608 containing xylanase derived from P. haloplanktis and produced by GM B. subtilis as a food processing aid on the basis of the following considerations:
+There are no public health and safety concerns associated with the use of the product Premix X-608 containing xylanase produced by GM B. subtilis that contains a xylanase gene sourced from P. haloplanktis as a food processing aid on the basis of the following considerations:

 - The production organism is not toxigenic or pathogenic.
-Further, GM and non-GM B. subtilis have a history of safe use as the production organism for a number of processing aids already permitted in the Code and overseas. - P. haloplanktis-derived xylanase produced in B. subtilis has been approved for food use overseas. - Residual xylanase is expected to be present in the final food but would be inactive and susceptible to digestion like any other dietary protein. - Bioinformatic analysis indicated that P. haloplanktis-derived xylanase has no biologically relevant homology to known food protein allergens. - The xylanase preparation caused no observable effects at the highest tested doses in a 90-day repeated dose toxicity study in rats.
-The NOAEL for the xylanase concentrate was determined to be 1450 GDXU/kg bw/day, or 0.1394 mg TOS/kg bw/day for rats. - The enzyme was not genotoxic or mutagenic in vitro.
+Further, GM and non-GM B. subtilis have a history of safe use as the production organism for a number of enzyme processing aids already permitted in the Code and overseas. - The food use of P. haloplanktis xylanase expressed in B. subtilis has been approved in other countries. - If residual xylanase were to be present in the final food, it would, because of exposure to high temperatures during baking, be denatured and hence inactivated.
+In addition, it would be as susceptible to digestion as any other dietary protein.

+- Bioinformatic analysis indicated that P. haloplanktis-derived xylanase has no biologically relevant homology to known food protein allergens. - There were no signs of toxicity in a 90-day repeat dose study in rats with the endo β(1,4) xylanase concentrate.
+The NOAEL was 1450 GDXU/kg bw/day or 13.94 mg Total Organic Solids (TOS)/kg bw/day.
+This is orders of magnitude higher than the likely human exposure to the enzyme preparation according to the proposed uses. - The enzyme was not genotoxic or mutagenic in vitro.